 Recently, he worked with different pastry chefs to showcase a variety of wedding cakes in support of marriage equality.
 He is also using his craft to champion health-related causes such as sickle cell anemia and autism which he says has affected his family.

 You can say his pastry career has matured quite nicely since seeing a sign in the window of a restaurant looking for help.
 The youngest of seven children, Player wasn’t shy about taking on little jobs in the neighborhood while growing up, saying “I always loved to have money in my pocket.”
 So one day while downtown with his mother, he wandered around the corner to a restaurant, wandered in and was hired as a dishwasher.
-From there, he worked his way up to doing prep work and then to eventually working with the pastry chef which fueled his desired to work as a pastry chef full-time before going to culinary school at Baltimore International College.
+From there, he worked his way up to doing prep work and then to eventually working with the pastry chef which fueled his desire to work as a pastry chef full-time before going to culinary school at Baltimore International College.
 There, he would create his edible rendition of Swan Lake for his final practical exam.

 Player hasn’t wasted any time fueling his passion with opportunities to grow and strengthen his skills.
 He has appeared on the third season of the Food Network’s “Sweet Genius” with more TV appearances in the works and one of his wedding cakes was featured on WEtv’s “Platinum Weddings.”